Breda 20/65 mod.35

-The Royal Italian Army formally designated the gun Cannone-Mitragliera da 20/65 (lit.
-"Cannon-Machinegun 20/65"), with the mount being designated modello 35 (model 1935), or mod.35 for short.
+The Royal Italian Army designated the gun Cannone-Mitragliera da 20/65 (lit.
+"Cannon-Machinegun 20/65"), and the mount modello 35 (model 1935), or mod.35 for short.
 Later, a mod.39 (1939) and a mod.40 (1940) system were introduced, featuring the same gun but in new mounts.
 The "20/65" part of the name refers to the caliber and barrel length of the gun (20 mm L/65).

-Design
+Ground version

-Designed as a dual purpose weapon for use against both aircraft and ground targets, it was effective against light tanks, with the armour-piercing round being able to penetrate 30 millimeters of armour at a range of 500 meters.
-It had a two-wheeled trailer, but due to its structural weakness that limited the towing speed to 20 km/h, the weapon was usually transported on a truck bed instead.
+Designed for use against aircraft and ground targets, it was effective against light tanks; its armour-piercing round could penetrate 30 millimeters of armour at 500 meters.
+It had a two-wheeled trailer, but due to its structural weakness that limited the towing speed to 20 km/h, the weapon was usually transported on a truck bed.

+In addition to use as an anti-aircraft gun, the 20 mm Breda was mounted as the main armament in several vehicles.
+In Italian Later the gun was fitted to Fiat L6/40 light tanks and the AB 41 armoured cars.

 Naval version

 This gun was widely employed by the Regia Marina as a deck-mounted anti-aircraft weapon in most Italian warships, in both single and twin mountings; considered a fairly efficient weapon, in the widespread Model 1935 twin mounting, it shared with the similar Cannone-Mitragliera da 37/54 the operating systems and therefore its flaws, namely high vibrations and the requirement for a strong supporting structure.
 Of the two single mountings (Model 1939 and 1940), the latter (widely used on small units like corvettes, and MAS), partly corrected these faults and had a better sight; however, overall the Breda 20 mm was considered somewhat inferior to the Oerlikon 20 mm cannon (used by the Regia Marina from 1941).
 All the mountings had an elevation of −10 to +90 degrees.

-The 1935 twin mounting fitted the guns next to each other with the left gun (in direction of aim) placed on a level above the right gun so as to clear the horizontal ammunition feeding port.
+The 1935 twin-mounting fitted the guns next to each other with the left gun (in direction of aim) placed on a level above the right gun so as to clear the horizontal ammunition feeding port.